randreu28/TFG.docs/src/content/projects/mirror-effect/index.md

 }
 ```

-For this, it is as simple as creating a state that the `<Intro/>` component will use to go show the `<Scene/>` once the user gives consent.

-## Mirror material
+## 4.4 Mirror material

-Before discussing the `<MyScene/>` component, let's explore how the mirror material looks like.
+Before discussing the `<MyScene/>` component, we'll explore how the mirror material's implementation was achieved.
 Luckily, R3F offers us a reflector material with some props to configure to get the desired effect.
 To do so, the use of [Leva controls](/docs/common-libraries#leva-controls) was paramount.
-In matters like this, it is all about quick iterations and trial and error, and Leva excels at that.
+In matters like this, it is all about quick iterations and trial and error, and Leva excels at that:

 ```tsx
 import { MeshReflectorMaterial } from "@react-three/drei";